vim-autoformat/vim-autoformat/README.markdown

 How can I change the behaviour of formatters?
 ---------------------------------------------
+If you are not satisfied with the default configuration for a certain filetype, you can override it by defining it yourself.
-The formatprg for a `<filetype>` is defined in `g:formatprg_<filetype>`.
+The formatprogram used for a `<filetype>` is defined in `g:formatprg_<filetype>`.
 The arguments passed to the formatprogram are defined in `g:formatprg_args_<filetype>`.
+The formatprogram must read the unformatted code from the standard input, and write the formatted code to the standard output.
+By defining one or both of these variable in your .vimrc, you override any possible default value.
-So, a complete definition could look like this:
+So, a complete definition for C# files could look like this:

 ```vim
 let g:formatprg_cs = "astyle"
 let g:formatprg_args_cs = "--mode=cs --style=ansi -p -c -H"
 ```

-If you are not satisfied with the default configuration, you can override it by defining these variables in your .vimrc, just like above.

 The default tabwidth is set to 4 for all formatprograms as well as for vim itself.
 If you change the tabwidth for a certain formatprogram, I would suggest to change the indent options of vim correspondingly for that filetype.